patelvndn/pathfinder/PythonPathfinder/README.md

 # PythonPathfinder
-A pahtfinding visualization in python
+A pathfinding visualization in python
+DFS BFS Djikstras